wangchenxi7/Semeru-dev/README.md

   # @CPU server
   cd ~/Semeru/ShellScript/
   install_semeru_module.sh close_semeru
-  # However, caused of the limit of frontswap,
-  # We can't remove the registered frontswap device clearly by doing this.
+  # If the memory servers are crashed, the CPU server should disconnect
+  # with the memory servers automatically.
-  # We have to restart the cpu server and re-connct the CPU server with memory servers.
+  # In this case, we recommend to restart the CPU server for performance test.
+  # Because the crash of memory servers may cause kernel memory leak of CPU server.
   ```

 - Set a CPU server cache size limit for an application